radicalkjax/Athena/Athena/README.md

 ## Analysis Process

 1. **File Selection**: User selects a malware file for analysis
-2. **AI Model Selection**: User selects an AI model for analysis
+2. **AI Model Selection**: User selects an AI model for analysis (cloud-based or local)
 3. **Container Configuration**: User decides whether to use container isolation
 4. **Analysis Execution**:
    - If container isolation is enabled, the file is uploaded to a secure container
+   - For cloud models:
+     - The file is sent to the appropriate cloud API (OpenAI, Claude, or DeepSeek)
-   - The AI model analyzes the file for malicious patterns
+     - The API analyzes the file and returns results
+   - For local models:
+     - The file is sent to the local model API running on the specified port
+     - The local model performs analysis using the configured model
+     - Results are returned via the local API endpoint
    - Deobfuscation is performed to make the code readable
    - Vulnerability analysis identifies potential security issues
-5. **Results Display**: The analysis results are displayed to the user
+5. **Results Display**: The analysis results are displayed to the user in the AnalysisResults component

 ## License